Zferg/zferg/README.md

 ### About me

-- 🔭 I’m currently working on creating a "How to start learning about security" linux workstation
+- 🔭 I’m currently working on Azure Cloud with Terraform and GH Actions
-- 📓 I'm currently reading about [terraform](https://www.terraform.io/)
+- 📓 I'm currently studying up on some GCP Cloud Certifications
 - 🌱 I’m currently having fun studying penetration testing
 - 👯 I’m looking to collaborate on anything really, I'm not shy about learning anything I can 😅
 - 💬 Ask me about [Warhammer AoS](https://www.games-workshop.com/en-US/Warhammer-Age-of-Sigmar) and anything else even remotely considered nerdy